Have you found yourself caught in the trap of codependency?

 So is emotional wellbeing.
 And any sense of personal wholeness.

-There are two key points to absorb and take home (in your heart and mind garden) to serve your highest good and break the negative cycle of codependent patterns.
+There are two key points (in your heart and mind garden) to serve your highest good and break the negative cycle of codependent patterns.

 First, nice and kind are polar opposites